liam-ilan/ccc-challenge/2018/j3/README.md

-# J2: Problem J3: Are we there yet?
+# J3: Are we there yet?

 ## Problem Description
 You decide to go for a very long drive on a very straight road.
 Along this road are five cities.
 As